 Rowing was adopted as an Olympic sport in 1900 and formally incorporated in the Olympic Games in 1908.
 Today Olympic rowing preeminence is shared by many nations and women have increasingly taken part in competition.
 The first World Championships were held at Lucerne in 1962; women's events were first included in 1974.
 There were 23 events in the 1994 World Championships, which were held at Indianapolis, United States.
 In it Matthew Pinsent and Steve Redgrave won the men's coxless pairs event for the fourth time in succession.
 In 1990 a World Cup was instituted for men's and women's single sculls over a series of races during a season.

-8. Make up 8 questions to the text and ask your friend to answer them.
+- 7. Write down 10 words and word-combinations. - 8.
+Make up 8 questions to the text and ask your friend to answer them.

 9. Make up five sentences from each table and translate them: